rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 summarize the deletion rules for BST.
 The deletion of a node node <i>X</i> from a BST depends on whether <i>X</i> is a leaf node or an internal node.
 A quick recap of these rules  is provided below:

-There are three cases for BSR deletion:
+There are three cases for BST deletion:

 1. <i>X</i>'s is leaf node.
 2. <i>X</i> has only one child.